 It is the process of removing dead or infected tissue from a wound to make a healthy tissue form, completing the space left by the wound.

-The removal of all that damaged tissue helps accelerate the skin’s regeneration process, quickly establishing a new layer of skin.
+Removing all that damaged tissue helps accelerate the skin’s regeneration process, quickly establishing a new layer of skin.

 This necrotic tissue provides an ideal growth medium for bacteria, especially for Bacteroides spp. and Clostridium perfringens causing the gas gangrene so feared in diabetic patients.